 Nausea and vomiting that won’t go away

-Pain in your abdomen that gets worse or isn’t relieved by pain medication
+Pain in your abdomen that gets worse or isn’t relieved by pain medicine

 Drainage or redness around your incision